 (Some readers may wonder how a fairly successful portfolio could build up a large capital loss.
 The answer is related to technical differences in the ways that stock gains and stock option gains are taxed.)

-I performed the IRR calculation with no thanks to Excel because it seems to need transactions equally-spaced in time for the built-in IRR function.
-I also calculated the stock index returns for Canada and the US for the period from 1998 July 1 to 2010 July 1:
+I performed the IRR calculation and also calculated the stock index returns for Canada and the US for the period from 1998 July 1 to 2010 July 1:

 Me: 9.6% per year (my portfolio accounting for capital gains taxes)

 Canada: 5.9% per year (S&P TSX Composite total return)

 US: -1.6% per year (S&P 500 total return measured in Canadian dollars)

 So, I beat the index by a decent margin.
 Is this edge statistically significant?
 Am I some sort of stock-picking savant?
 Hardly.
 Let’s try a little sensitivity analysis.